BettercareHealth/bettercare/maternal-care/test-7.md

 	1. Fresh meconium indicates definite fetal distress and is an indication for an emergency Caesarean section.
 	1. Old meconium indicates that there was a problem but that there is no need to be concerned
 	1. Yellow meconium is of no clinical importance
-	1. The management is the same as it does not matter what the consistency or colour of the meconium is
+	1. The management is the same as it does not matter what the consistency or colour the meconium is
 19. Why does a fetus pass meconium during labour?
 	1. Because there is fetal hypoxia
 	1. Because it makes the second stage of labour shorter